Enhancing Particle Identification in Helium-Based Drift Chambers Using Cluster Counting Insights from Beam Test Studies: The cluster counting technique: dN/dx

 In helium-based gas mixtures, ionization events in a gas detector produce signals that spread over a few nanoseconds.
 The use of fast readout electronics enables efficient signal identification, facilitating precise event reconstruction.
 By counting the number of ionization clusters per unit length (dN/dx), particle identification can be achieved with significantly higher resolution than conventional methods based on the total energy loss integral (dE/dx).

-Analytical evaluations, results of which are shown in Figure~\ref{Fig:Analy} (top), predict that the cluster counting technique enhances particle separation by a factor of two compared to dE/dx.
+Analytical evaluations based on a parameterization of the Bethe–Bloch formula~\cite{Walenta}, shown in Figure~\ref{Fig:Analy} (top), predict that the cluster counting technique enhances particle separation by a factor of two compared to dE/dx.
 The plot presents the separation power, expressed in standard deviations ($\sigma$), as a function of momentum for a gas mixture of 90\% He and 10\% iC$_{4}$H$_{10}$.
 Solid curves correspond to the cluster counting technique, assuming a cluster counting efficiency of 80\%, while dashed curves represent the optimal energy loss truncated mean method.
 The results highlight the robustness of the technique across a broad momentum range, with only minor performance variations in specific intervals.

 Additionally, Figure~\ref{Fig:Analy} (bottom) displays the combined performance of the cluster counting and time-of-flight techniques, as obtained from the DELPHES fast simulation, as performed in the case of the IDEA proposed detector at FCC-ee~\cite{Bedeschi}.
 The results indicate efficient $K/\pi$ separation ($\geq 3\sigma$) for momenta p < 30 GeV, further demonstrating the effectiveness of this approach.